-4.21-Response/Compliance with Audit Findings
+4.02.08-Response/Compliance with Audit Findings

-The Vendor shall take action to ensure its or a subcontractor's compliance with or correction of any finding of noncompliance with any law, regulation, audit requirement, or generally accepted accounting principle relating to the services and deliverables or any other deficiency contained in any audit, review, or inspection conducted under this section.
-This action will include Vendor's delivery to CHFS, for CHFS's approval, a Corrective Action Plan that addresses deficiencies identified in any audit(s), review(s), or inspection(s) within thirty (30) calendar days of the close of the audit(s), review(s), or inspection(s).

-The Vendor shall bear the expense of compliance with any finding of noncompliance under this Section that is:
+The Contractor shall comply with and shall ensure any Subcontractor complies with any final finding of noncompliance with any law, regulation, audit, inspection, or generally accepted accounting principle relating to this Contract.
+The Contractor will provide CHFS, for CHFS' approval, a Corrective Action Plan that addresses the deficiencies identified in any audit, review, or inspection within thirty (30) calendar days of the close of the audit, review, or inspection.
+The Contractor shall bear the expense of compliance with any noncompliance finding that impacts or is related to the Contractor's work under this Contract.
+Noncompliance may also result in penalties as described in Section 4.02.10-Performance-Based Penalties.